JupiterLikeThePlanet/phase-0/week-1/reflections.md

 I am able to use most commands and I felt like one that will prove important is “grep.”
 It reminds me of parsing and the .startswith function in Python.
 The env command seems like it could be important since we can change variables and pathways if needed.
 Of course, the basics like cd, pwd, .. , & ls seem essential for basic navigation.

--pwd print working directory
+-pwd print working directory / tells you the path, where you are at

--ls list directory
+-ls list directory / list all contents in directory

 -mv “move” or rename a file